junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dean, it's nothing."
 Cas starts saying.

-Dean ignores him, turning the angels palms over.
+Dean ignores him, turning the angel's palms over.
 There, on all the fingertips, the skin has a darker color, like a black muddy coat.
 Almost like when one put their hands in a muddy pond and comes out dirty.

 Sam gasps quietly beside them.